Random Maps: Jump to Version 3.0 Upgrade Guide!

 Assets

-An Asset Map works basically the same as the Structures Map but has some special rules.
-While tiles on the Structures Map are drawn consistently, Assets are added x-times, and therefore they are usually used to spawn loot chests or monsters.
+An Asset Map works almost the same as the Details Map but has some special rules.
+While tiles on the Details Map are drawn consistently, Assets are added x times, and therefore, they are usually used to spawn loot chests or monsters.

 To create an Asset Map, create a new Map, call it „Assets“ (exactly this name), again use the same Tileset, and put it below the Space Map.
 Place Assets as we did before in the Structure’s Map.